YatinDevs/CrazyTV_StreamingApp/README.md

 # Acknowledgments

-In the development of Movix, we express our gratitude to the following third-party libraries and APIs that have significantly contributed to the application's functionality and user experience:
+In the development of CrazyTV, we express our gratitude to the following third-party libraries and APIs that have significantly contributed to the application's functionality and user experience:

 - Redux Toolkit (@reduxjs/toolkit): A comprehensive toolset for managing application state with Redux, streamlining state management and reducing boilerplate code.